 - No recruitment and training costs

-* SEIU 2015 incumbent Nursing Workers from participating facilities or other community members, where eligible
+* SEIU 2015 incumbent nursing home workers from participating facilities or other community members, where eligible

 ** Facilities must be unionized skilled nursing facilities that have the SEIU 2015 Education Fund in their collective bargaining agreement.
 Eligibility is limited to facilities that meet Education Fund contribution limits.

-For interested employers or if you are interested in training to become a CNA, reach out to Syuzanna Petrosyan, Senior Director of Nursing Home Programs, firstname.lastname@example.org.
+For interested employers or if you are interested in training to prepare for the state exam to become a CNA, reach out to our Education Fund team at firstname.lastname@example.org.

 For media inquiries, contact Pia Orense, Communications Manager, email@example.com.